polaroidz/polaroidz/README.md

 ⚡ Fun fact:
 - **The more I study the less I know hehe**.
 But I was very into Deep Learning in 2017 and haven't touch on it since.
 What do you think about the technology?
 Would love to know :)
+- 我正在尝试学习普通话
-- "Love and change things interest me a lot more than any theory" - Belchior, Alucinação
+- "Loving and changing things interests me a lot more than any theory" - Belchior, Alucinação